 — LEE COUNTY —

-Lee County has quite the collection of swinging bridges as well, with 24 being maintained by the Virginia Department of Transportation.
+Lee County has quite the collection of swinging bridges as well, with about two dozen being maintained by the Virginia Department of Transportation.
 Travel down Swinging Bridge Road and you’ll encounter at least two crossing the Powell River.
 Two others span Hardy Creek along T-660 off Routes 759 and 790.
 Hardy Creek is a tributary of the Powell River.

 — UNEXPECTED SWINGING BRIDGES —